myshkovsky/csx-chat-tui/README.md

 - [ ] Display Twitch global & channel emotes
 - [ ] Display 7TV emotes
 - [ ] Send messages directly from the TUI
+- [ ] Create a template config if no config file is found

 ## Usage